Summary

 Explain

-Students read and analyze primary and secondary source documents to explain why some people opposed Manifest Destiny.
+Students analyze maps and a historical letter to explain why different groups opposed Manifest Destiny.

 Extend